 Or Taste The Feeling?

 Coca-Cola, the most famous soft drink today was invented in 1886 by pharmacist John S. Pemberton.
 John was injured during the Civil War and addicted to morphine.
 The idea was to create a “nerve tonic” that would be a relaxant and an energizer and help him fight his addiction.
-The first Coke formula was originally alcoholic, had a green color and contained cocaine, about 9 milligrams per glass.
+The first Coke formula was originally an alcoholic cocktail, had a green color and contained cocaine, about 9 milligrams per glass.
 Those substances were removed from the beverage in 1903.
 Although Pemberton was the inventor of Coca-Cola, his bookkeeper Frank Robinson invented the name – referring to two original ingredients – kola nuts and coca leaves.
 Robinson had beautiful handwriting, and his Coca-Cola logo is still in use.
 The iconic and the most famous and recognizable bottle was shaped like a cocoa bean.

 In the first years, Coke sold 25 bottles.
 Today, it sells 1.8 billion bottles – not per year, per day!
 Coca-Cola owns over half of all soft drinks sold and has so many types of drinks that a person should need 9 years to try them all, drinking one per day.
 The company’s worth is $83.8 billion and it’s the third most valuable brand, after Google and Apple.